 As usual, concentration of the radioligand, in this case labelled antibody [Ab], is not constant but can be measured.
 Concentration of free antigen, [Ag], is not constant, either, and therefore the change in the concentration of antibody-antigen complex, [AbAg], is dependent on two time-varying concentrations.
 These models are similar to the radioligand-receptor binding models, including the association (kon) and dissociation (koff) rate constants.

-Cheal et al. (2014) have used a nonlinear two-tissue compartmental model to analyse mice studies with internalized PET tracers.
+Cheal et al. (2014) have used a nonlinear two-tissue compartmental model to analyse mice studies with internalized PET radiopharmaceuticals.
 Internalization is usually slow, leading to two kinetically different compartments for specific binding (extra- and intracellular).

 The tissue uptake of mAbs, antibody fragments, and affibodies is affected also by other factors than the concentration of the specific target.
 Specific uptake should be determined by conduction the study with two radioligands, otherwise similar, but one with and one without specific binding to the target.
 For example, 11C-labelled EGFR affibody uptake in mice tumour model did not correlate with the EGFR expression, and non-specific affibody uptake was in some cases equally high as the uptake of the specific affibody (Cheng et al., 2016).